wissensolutions/learning-java/Algorithm/src/main/java/sorting/SortingTechniques.md

     -  Comparision algorithm

 Comparision algorithms :
 1. Insertion Sort: Insertion sort is a comparison-based algorithm that builds a final sorted array one element at a time.
 It iterates through an input array and removes one element per iteration, finds the place the element belongs in the array, and then inserts it there.
+It compares with only left side of elements
      1. It is very simple.
      2. It is very efficient for small data sets.
      3. It is stable; i.e., it does not change the relative order of elements with equal keys.
-     4. In-place; i.e., only requires a constant amount O(1) of additional memory space.
+     4. In-place; i.e., only requires a constant amount O(1) of additional memory space. (only one temp variable)
    - [Implementation](./InsertionSort.java)

    ![insertion-sort](https://user-images.githubusercontent.com/24597513/46922264-36cc6900-cfbb-11e8-9a7c-be40bec3631f.png)